All case studiesThe overnight tracking desk, covered

 Tracking status updates, overnight.

-A droid that runs the overnight tracking desk on a schedule: every two hours it checks in, writes the update back to your apps, escalates only what’s off-track — and remembers every carrier so the next round picks up where the last left off.
+The overnight tracking desk runs on a schedule: every two hours it checks in, writes the update back to your apps, escalates only what’s off-track — and remembers every carrier so the next round picks up where the last left off.

 24/7